The 7Ps of The Marketing Mix: Streamline your Strategy

 6 Common pricing strategies:

-Whatever your pricing strategy is, ensure it aligns with your brand, appeals to customers, and maintains profitability.
+Whichever strategy you choose, ensure it aligns with your brand, appeals to customers, and maintains profitability.
 Monitor the market, economy, and competitors to adjust as needed.

 4. Promotion